logo Arizona Trailblazers

 So we kept to the right and stayed on the Dutchman’s Trail.

-The trail crosses First Water Creek five times before heading up to White Rock Pass.
+The trail crosses two tributaries and then First Water Creek five times before heading up to White Rock Pass.
 “Count the stream crossings,” Ted advises.
 The last crossing marks the turnoff to hike First Water Creek upstream for off-trail adventures in O’Grady Canyon and Old West Boulder Canyon.

 The approach to White Rock Pass provides our first view of Weaver’s Needle, named for a mountain man.